irrssue/freecodecamp-certificate-project/readme.md

-This is the certificate projects form [freecodecamps](https://www.freecodecamp.org/)
+This is the certificate projects from [freecodecamps](https://www.freecodecamp.org/)